- Depending on the type of Android phone you have, your preloaded email apps may not be the best.

 - Some of the most popular Android email apps today are Blue Mail, Cleanfox and K-9 Mail.

 Unless you have a Google Nexus or Pixel, odds are the email app that came loaded on your Android phone isn't the best.
 Business users need reliable email access on the go, and different types of businesses demand different features.

 These apps represent the best current email apps for Android in a variety of categories.
-There are hundreds of other email apps available for download, but these four are likely to suit the needs of most small business users.
+There are hundreds of other email apps available for download, but the 10 apps we've selected are likely to suit the needs of most small business users.

 Outlook for Android

 If you're a classic business user, you rely on Outlook for everything from sending and receiving emails to scheduling meetings.
 If this describes you, there's no need to shop around for various email apps to improve your Android experience, because Outlook for Android is free, dependable and loaded with all the features you've come to expect.

 The Gmail app can be downloaded for free on any Android device, and it's a no brainer for those who rely on Gmail as their primary email service.
 The Gmail app also allows you to manage non-Gmail accounts, so you can add your Outlook or other personal email to your Gmail app for consolidated management.

 Email by Edison differentiates itself from other email management apps by offering unique personal-assistant style tools.
 Using Email by EasilyDo, you can not only manage multiple email addresses (from multiple services) but also easily unsubscribe from newsletters, track packages, manage flight information, create categories and even store bills and receipts.